bowlneudel/spiders-song/README.md

 ### Discrete Characteristic: Karyotype
 - In this dataset, there are 4 karyotypes: X0, XX0, XXY, and XXXY
-- These are mapped to two parameters:
+- These are mapped to two parameters with discrete states:
   - Quantized scale mode (by default: Mixolydian, Minor Pentatonic, Aeolian, and Lydian, respectively), and
   - Arpeggio pattern, i.e. pitch value order (by default: 1324, 1234, 4321, 4231, with 1 being the lowest pitch and 4 being the highest)
 - In addition, the evolution of a neo-Y chromosome is signaled as the sound of a triangle *just before* the species node where it is calculated to first appear